 Dorte Verner’s photography focuses on people that have little voice and never make the news.
-She captures their beauty and strength through intimate moments, whether in refugee camps or in indigenous communities impacted by climate change.
+She captures their beauty and strength through intimate moments.
 Dorte's portfolio centers on environmental portraits, with images inspired by the life and livelihood of people living in extreme situations and in remote geographical locations.
-These include rural areas in Africa such as Omo Valley, the Arabian Deserts, Latin America’s semi-arid areas and the Amazon, and Asia’s mountains and plains.
-Many of the people living in these areas are affected by climate change, globalization, and other changes, which they have contributed little to.
+These include rural areas in Africa, such as Omo Valley, the Arabian Deserts, Latin America’s semi-arid areas and the Amazon, and Asia’s mountains and plains.
+Many of the people living in these areas are affected by climate change, globalization, conflict, and other changes, which they have contributed little to.

 Dorte was born in Denmark and lives in Washington, D.C., USA.
-She is a Photographer and Development Practitioner and holds a PhD in economics.
+She is a Photographer and Development Practitioner, holds a PhD in economics, and is a Fellow in the Explorers Club.

-Click on highlighted to go to respective Websites:
+Click on highlighted text to go to respective Websites:

-- Winner 1st prize, 2018 International Photography Awards (IPA), The Lucie Foundation for the Wonder Girls and Women - The African Refugee Crisis series in the Social Cause category.
+- Winner 1st prize, 2018 International Photography Awards (IPA), The Lucie Foundation for the series: Wonder Girls and Women - The African Refugee Crisis.

-- Winner 2nd Prize, 2018 International Photography Awards (IPA), The Lucie Foundation for the Disappearing Wodaabe People and Culture series in the People/Culture category.
+- Winner 2nd Prize, 2018 International Photography Awards (IPA), The Lucie Foundation for the series Disappearing Wodaabe People and Culture.

 - Photographer of the Year 2018, International Photography society, Washington D.C., USA.